Bridge2Hyku/Bridge2Hyku.github.io/pages/survey.md

 - Locally developed solution
 - Other

-Describe your digital collection system dependencies Describe the systems involved and how they interact.
+Describe your digital collection system dependencies<br>
+Describe the systems involved and how they interact.
 For example, the ILS pulls digital collection data from an API, etc.

-Describe the data model(s) supported by your your current repository Consider describing the most complex object you have in your repository.
+Describe the data model(s) supported by your your current repository<br>
+Consider describing the most complex object you have in your repository.
 How many levels of hierarchy does it have?
 Is metadata stored for each level?

 ### Metadata